Assignment Checklist for IT-130

-is a checklist you should refer to before you submit an assignment.
-It will
+Here is a checklist you should always refer to before

-of the items here are NOT official HTML-5 requirements.
+1. Some of the items here are NOT official HTML-5 requirements.
 However,

 many of them are adhered to by professional programmers and are considered to

 be both good habits and good conventions.
 So please adhere to these conventions

 as if they were part of the official standard.
 One example is the 'alt' attribute

 - All pages must include the html, head, title, body, doctype, and, charset (meta) tags.

 - Use whitespace (but don't overdo it!)
 For

 example, you rarely need more than one blank line between sections.

 - Naming convention for file names (this includes all file names such as your html files,